One of the most common questions rain barrel users have is, “Why is my rain barrel so stinky?”

 While rain barrel water doesn’t go bad per se, the foul odor that standing water gives off can be a huge nuisance, especially if you’re always in your garden.
 Following my tips is an effective way to prevent stinky water in your rain barrel.
 Happy Water Harvesting!

-Are you in need of a rain barrel?
+Are you looking to buy a rain barrel?
 Wayfair has so many rain barrels, and most are not hideous.